nickalreadyinuse/alpinefaction/README.md

 If you are somehow using an unsupported game executable, the installer and launcher will prompt you to obtain the correct one when you try to launch the game.

-In order to fully support current features and enable future expansion, Alpine Faction uses its own unique file for storing player settings - `alpine_settings.ini`
+In order to fully support current features and enable future expansion, Alpine Faction uses its own unique file for storing player settings (`alpine_settings.ini`)

 When you first launch Alpine, if you have a legacy player settings file (`players.cfg`) from any other Red Faction client, Alpine Faction will import those settings for you automatically.